Missing These Ol' Blue Eyes in Movies

 The Magnificent Seven (1960) with Yul Brynner, Eli Wallach, Horst Buchholz, and Robert Vaughn, or The Great Escape (1963) with James Garner and Richard Attenborough.
-All three of these films also co-starred movie tough guy Charles Bronson, with James Coburn appearing in the The Magnificent Seven and The Great Escape as well!
+These two films also co-starred movie tough guys Charles Bronson and James Coburn.

 Although not as prolific as some of the actors on this stellar blue-eyed list due to his early death at the age of 50 from cancer in 1980, Steve McQueen did rack up some impressive film credits in several 1960s and 1970s movies.
 He starred in The Cincinnati Kid (1965) with Ann-Margret & Edward G. Robinson, The Thomas Crown Affair (1968) with Faye Dunaway & Paul Burke, and Bullitt (1968) with Jacqueline Bisset and Robert Vaughn.